ELS-RD/transformer-deploy/README.md

 #### Optimize existing model

-This will optimize model, generate Triton configuration and Triton folder layout in a single command:
+This will optimize models, generate Triton configuration and Triton folder layout in a single command:

 ```shell
 docker run -it --rm --gpus all \